MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-register-new-customers.md

 ## <a name="adding-new-customers"></a>Adding new customers

 To register a new customer, you must fill in a customer card.
 You can establish templates for different customer profiles, or you can add customers without templates.
+You can also create a customer from a contact.
+For more information, see [To create a customer, vendor, employee, or bank account from a contact](marketing-create-contact-companies.md#to-create-a-customer-vendor-employee-or-bank-account-from-a-contact).

 > [!NOTE]
 > If customer templates exist for different customer types, then a page appears when you create a new customer card from where you can select an appropriate template.
 If only one customer template exists, then new customer cards always use that template.